isomerpages/pa-corp/_our-programmes/Community Sports/Latest Happenings.md

 cities including Bangkok, Chonburi, and Songkhla.
 Singapore will field 930 athletes competing in 48 of the 50 medal sports on offer, including 551 debutants.</p>
+<p>Cheer on Team Singapore at the 33rd SEA Games and catch the live telecast
+of selected games at the following CCs (no reservation required):</p>
 <h3>Thursday 11 December 2025</h3>
 <div class="isomer-card-grid">
 <div class="isomer-card">